 The key to living your own success is to first acknowledge that you’re unique, valuable and most importantly, not less-than the others.
-You have to realize that when it comes to career, knowing your own terms (re: guiding principles) is crucial.
+You have to realize that when it comes to career or life or anything, knowing your own terms (re: guiding principles and core values) is crucial.

 Here are some ways to discover your own terms in life (so that people can’t walk all over you):

 So if you feel like quitting your job and start a new one will make you more successful, go for it.
 Otherwise, if you feel like staying in your current job will help you build your career capital better, then stay.
-Don’t follow others, follow your heart (and logic, of course).
+Don’t follow others because everyone has different standards, issues, and limitations.

 As a normal human being, we are all impatient to find a closure.
 Just like startup founders who can’t wait to get their next funding (even though he/she just got one recently), we tend to rush things to see if we will eventually reach the desired outcome.
-If you work on a project and you already start to think the time you’ll quit that project — most likely you won’t enjoy the process.
+If you work on a project and you already start to think the time you’ll quit or say goodbye to that project — most likely you won’t enjoy the process.

-Knowing your terms doesn’t mean you should slow down and accept whatever universe throws at you, yet it means you have to experience (and explore) more on what you think best for you — not what others think of you.
+Knowing your terms doesn’t mean you should slow down and accept whatever universe throws at you, yet it means you have to experience (and explore) more on what YOU think best for YOU — not what others may think of you.
 Remember, we all have different path and priorities in life.
 For me, there’s no such a thing as ‘too late’ or ‘too old’ to be who you might have been, to rediscover yourself, or even to start all over again.